Crystal Structure of Upper Cluster Algebras: Examples

 \subsection{The Exact Coefficient Patterns}

 \begin{definition} We say the coefficient pattern of $(\Delta,\S)$ is {\em exact} if every frozen vertex $v$ belongs to some $\tau$-exact pair $(i,\ibar)$ of $\Delta$. \end{definition}

-The following proposition is clear follows from Corollary \ref{C:tauexact} and Lemma \ref{L:tauexact}. \begin{proposition} The coefficient pattern of $(\Delta,\S)$ is exact if and only if $\{\mc{E}_i^\mu\}_{i\in I}$ is closed under $\tau^{2}$ and satisfies the equations in Lemma \ref{L:tauexact}. \end{proposition} According to Proposition \ref{P:exact}, whether the coefficient pattern of $\Delta$ is exact can be read off from the (rigid) representations $\mc{V}$ of $\Delta^\mu$.
-In principle, we can construct the exact coefficient pattern from an arbitrary quiver with potential.
+The following proposition is clearly follows from Corollary \ref{C:tauexact} and Lemma \ref{L:tauexact}. \begin{proposition} The coefficient pattern of $(\Delta,\S)$ is exact if and only if $\{\mc{E}_i^\mu\}_{i\in I}$ is closed under $\tau^{2}$ and satisfies the equations in Lemma \ref{L:tauexact}. \end{proposition} According to Proposition \ref{P:exact}, whether the coefficient pattern of $\Delta$ is exact can be read off from the (rigid) representations $\mc{V}$ of $\Delta^\mu$.

-\begin{definition} The cluster tilted algebras of canonical type $(a_1,a_2,\cdots,a_r)$ is the following quiver:
+\begin{definition} The cluster tilted algebra of canonical type $(a_1,a_2,\cdots,a_r)$ with each $a_i\geq 2$ is the following quiver:

 with potential equal to the sum of all cycles. \end{definition} One can check this is really the cluster tilted algebra for the canonical algebra of type $(a_1,a_2,\cdots,a_r)$ \cite{R}.